josiaslg/Firebird2.5.9-ClearLinux/README.md

 User: SYSDBA
 Password: sysdba
 Inside bin you have the scripts to change de password.
+Error: If you got dependency error, install devpkg-icu4c and devpkg-libedit.

 If you want compile (i recommend 50GB disc): git the firebird version from github.